Query Complexity of Tournament Solutions: Preliminaries

-{\bf Essential States in a Markov Chain.} A state $i$ in a finite Markov chain is called {\it essential} if for every state $j$ that is reachable from $i$, the state $i$ is also reachable from $j$.
+A state $i$ in a finite Markov chain is called {\it essential} if for every state $j$ that is reachable from $i$, the state $i$ is also reachable from $j$.
 A state is called inessential if it is not essential.
 A well known fact from probability theory is that, $\pi(i)=0$ for every inessential state $i$, where $\pi$ is a stationary distribution of the Markov chain.
 Hence, every vertex whose corresponding state in the Markov chain is inessential, does not belong to the Markov set of that tournament.
-We refer the reader to \cite{bremaud2013markov} for a more detailed discussion on Markov chains.\\ {\bf Query Model.} Given a tournament $\TT = (\VV, \EE)$ on $n$ vertices, a query for a pair of vertices $\{x,y\}\in\PF_2\{\VV\}$ reveals whether $(x,y)\in\EE$ or $(y,x)\in\EE$.
-The {\em query complexity of an algorithm} is the maximum number of queries the algorithm makes in the worst case.
-The {\em query complexity of a tournament solution} \fff is the minimum query complexity of any algorithm for computing \fff.
+We refer the reader to \cite{bremaud2013markov} for a more detailed discussion on Markov chains.\\